galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 a community with a focus on tools related to microbial research.

 Annotation guidelines were established for this purpose, the process of updating Galaxy tool wrappers to include bio.tools identifiers was started and the outcome of these activities was evaluated using a crowdsourced approach.
 During the BioHackathon Europe week, the annotation practices were applied to the tools selected from the microGalaxy community.
-This effort allowed the team to connect more than 50 tools to their respective bio.tools entry, update the registry entry, and peer-review the result.
+This effort allowed the team to connect more than 50 tools to their respective bio.tools entry, update the registry entry, and collectively peer-review the results.

-The established pipeline and the annotation guidelines can support any scientific community to improve the findability, visibility, comparability, and accessibility of their Galaxy tools.
+The established pipeline and the annotation guidelines can support any scientific community to make their Galaxy tools more findable, visible, comparable, understandable, and accessible.
-Here we describe the methods and processes that resulted from this project, and highlight how this will now allow the microGalaxy community to confidently navigate an ever-expanding landscape of research software in the Galaxy framework.
+Here, we describe the methods and processes that resulted from this project, and highlight how this will now allow the microGalaxy community to confidently navigate an ever-expanding landscape of research software in the Galaxy framework.

 # Methods

 ## Domain-specific interactive tools table

-Galaxy tool-wrapper suites are first parsed from multiple GitHub repositories.
+To create the domain-specific interactive tools table, Galaxy tool-wrapper suites are first parsed from across multiple GitHub repositories.
 In effect, the repositories monitored by the planemo-monitor [@citesAsAuthority:Bray2022.03.13.483965] are scraped using a custom script.
 The planemo-monitor is part of the Galaxy tool-update infrastructure, and keeps track of the most up-to-date tool development repositories.

-Metadata is extracted from each tool-wrapper suite.
+Metadata is extracted from each parsed tool-wrapper suite.
 This includes: wrapper suite ID, scientific category, Bioconda dependency, and a repository URL from bio.tools.
 As a tool suite can be composed of multiple individual tools, the tool IDs for each tool are also extracted.
-The bio.tools reference is used to request annotations via the bio.tools API, including bio.tools description, and functionality annotation using EDAM ontology concepts[@usesDataFrom:black2021edam].
+The bio.tools reference is used to request metadata annotations via the bio.tools API, including bio.tools description and functionality annotation (i.e. Operation(s)) using EDAM ontology concepts[@usesDataFrom:black2021edam].
 The Conda package version is retrieved via the Bioconda API and compared to the tool wrapper API to determine a tool’s update state (_i.e._ to update, or no update required).

-The Galaxy API is used to query if each tool is installed on one of the three large Galaxy servers ([usegalaxy.eu](https://usegalaxy.eu/), [usegalaxy.org](https://usegalaxy.org/), [usegalaxy.org.au](https://usegalaxy.org.au/)).
-Furthermore, the tool usage statistics can be retrieved from an SQL query that needs to be executed by Galaxy admins.
+The Galaxy API is used to query if each tool is installed on one of the three usegalaxy.* Galaxy servers ([usegalaxy.eu](https://usegalaxy.eu/), [usegalaxy.org](https://usegalaxy.org/), [usegalaxy.org.au](https://usegalaxy.org.au/)).
+Furthermore, the tool usage statistics can be retrieved from an SQL query that needs to be executed by Galaxy administrators.
-The query used in the current implementation shows the overall tool usage as well as how many users executed a tool in the last 2 years on the european server ([usegalaxy.eu](https://usegalaxy.eu/)).
+The query used in the current implementation shows the overall tool usage as well as how many users executed a tool in the last 2 years on the European server ([usegalaxy.eu](https://usegalaxy.eu/)).

 The output of the pipeline is a table that combines Galaxy wrappers with their metadata.
 The complete table can then be filtered to include only tools with relevance for specific communities.
-The initial filtering step is based on the scientific category, which is defined for every Galaxy wrapper.
+The initial filtering step is based on the scientific category, which is defined for every Galaxy tool wrapper.
 These categories are high-level and cannot distinguish between specific tool functions.
 However, they allow for the isolation of a subgroup of the initial table for further curation.
-The filtered table can be manually curated by community curators.
+The filtered table can then be manually curated by community curators.
-The curation step involves annotating which of the extracted tools should be kept in the final table.
+This curation step involves annotating which of the extracted tools should be kept in the final table.
-Curators can use the EDAM annotations and tool descriptions to assist with this curation step.
+Curators can use the EDAM concept annotations and tool descriptions to assist with this curation step.
 The `to keep` labels for each tool are stored to reduce the replication of effort even further.
 The practical outcome is that for repeat executions of the workflow, only new tools require curation.

-The curated tools are transformed into an interactive web table using the data tables framework[datatables].
+The curated tools are transformed into an interactive web table using the data tables framework[@datatables].
 The table is hosted on GitHub and deployed via GitHub pages for each community.
 This implementation enables complex queries and filtering without the need for a database backend.
 The table can be embedded in any website via an iframe: examples include the Galaxy community Hub page for microGalaxy [Hub page for microGalaxy](https://galaxyproject.org/community/sig/microbial#tools) or the [microGalaxy subdomain](https://microgalaxy.usegalaxy.eu/).